Skip to content

 Pleven Panorama

 As the name suggests, Pleven Panorama is where you can witness the events of the Russo-Turkish War of 1877 and 1878.
-There’s also depiction of the famous Siege of Plevna which made the city known worldwide.
+There’s also a depiction of the famous Siege of Plevna, which made the city known worldwide.
 You will witness the end of five centuries of Ottoman rule over the area and the Liberation of Bulgaria.

-4. Pleven Regional Historical Museum:
+4. Pleven Regional Historical Museum

 Pleven